llealloo/audiolink/README.md

 ### For Avatar Testing
 1. Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases.
-2. Open the AudioLink folder and drag AudioLinkAvatar into your scene's hierarchy.
+2. Open the "Packages/com.llealloo.audiolink/Runtime" folder and drag AudioLinkAvatar into your scene's hierarchy.
 3. Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource.
    - If you need it louder, duplicate the AudioLinkInput object and increase the volume on that one.
 Make sure Not to adjust the volume on the main AudioLinkInput object - it needs to stay at 0.01.
 4. Enter playmode to test your avatar.